Date

 One of the best things about synthetic slate is that it’s incredibly lightweight.
 Natural slate is famously heavy and often requires homeowners to pay for expensive structural reinforcements to their roof deck before installation.
 With synthetic options like DaVinci or Brava tiles, that’s rarely a concern.
 Most homes are already equipped to handle the weight without any modifications.
 This not only simplifies the installation process but also helps keep your project budget in check by avoiding unexpected engineering costs.
 It’s a major advantage that makes a slate look accessible to more homeowners.

-Choosing the Right Tile for Your Climate
+How to Pick the Right Tile for Your Climate

 Synthetic slate is engineered to be tough, standing up to everything from harsh sun to hail and wind.
 However, not all products are created equal.
 It’s important to select a tile that’s well-suited for your local weather.
 Here in the Puget Sound, we need materials that can handle plenty of rain, resist moss growth, and withstand the occasional freeze without becoming brittle.
 High-quality synthetic slate is designed to do just that, resisting cracking, chipping, and fading far better than many other materials.
 Always check the product specifications to confirm it’s a good fit for our Pacific Northwest climate.